Further Down The Cancer Treatment Road With CARs

 Besides avoiding potentially life-threatening reactions in already very ill patients, medical professionals can obtain donor NK cells relatively easily—for example, from umbilical cord blood.
 Labs modify these donor cells to express a CAR, which can then be given to the patient.
 Removing and engineering a patient’s own T-cells, then transfusing them back into the patient is much more time-consuming.
 The ability to more easily use donor NK cells means that biotech companies can create “off-the-shelf” products for this type of CAR therapy more readily.
 In addition, the resulting lower production costs mean more available treatments.

-This past June, scientists at the MD Anderson Cancer Center (Houston, TX) started a Phase I/II trial of CAR-NK cells.
+Clinical researchers at the MD Anderson Cancer Center (Houston, TX) have started a Phase I/II trial of CAR-NK cells.
 The research focuses on patients with chronic lymphocytic leukemia (CLL), acute lymphocytic leukemia (ALL), or non-Hodgkin lymphoma.
 The trial cells contain a “suicide” gene that is triggered by excessive inflammation.
 Researchers hope this built-in safety feature will reduce problems caused by overactive immune responses in patients from earlier trials of CAR-T cells.

 Of course, NKs, modified or otherwise, aren’t the only white blood cells going toe-to-toe with cancer.
 Another approach involves the immune system’s scavengers or macrophages.
 “Macrophage” comes from Greek, meaning “big eater.”
 These cells kill invading or diseased cells by surrounding and digesting them.
 Leftover fragments of the alien cell’s proteins or antigens are displayed on the macrophage’s surface.
 These leftovers help activate some of the immune system’s other defenses, such as killer T-cells.